zabroc/api-examples/README.md

       list                       Lists commands

      myracloud
-      myracloud:api:cacheClear   CacheClear command allows you to do a cache clear via Myracloud API. myracloud:api:errorPages   The errorPages command allows you to set error pages. myracloud:api:maintenance  The maintenance command allows you to list, create, update, and delete maintenace pages.
+      myracloud:api:cacheClear   CacheClear command allows you to do a cache clear via Myra API. myracloud:api:errorPages   The errorPages command allows you to set error pages. myracloud:api:maintenance  The maintenance command allows you to list, create, update, and delete maintenace pages. myracloud:api:maintenance  The command allows you creating statistics via Myra API.